 Francis Collins, the director of the National Institutes of Health, now says, “We cannot exclude the possibility of some kind of a lab accident”, though he maintains it more likely that the virus developed naturally.
 Over a year ago, a couple of Chinese researchers wrote a paper concluding the virus “probably originated from a laboratory in Wuhan”, but not many people were willing to jump on the bandwagon.

-The Times article is refreshingly candid in its assessment that the dismissals of this lab-leak theory “appears to be a classic example of groupthink, exacerbated by partisan polarization”.
+The Times article is refreshingly candid in its assessment that the dismissal of this lab-leak theory “appears to be a classic example of groupthink, exacerbated by partisan polarization”.
 I could turn this statement into a weapon for a particular political ideology, but I won’t.
 I also believe a lab-leak is less likely than natural causes based on my understanding of the facts that are known to date.

 Regardless of what is more likely than not, the lab-leak appears to be more plausible than the scientific (and political) consensus would allow just six months ago.
 The political din has subsided long enough now for the disparate voices of scientists to be heard who maintain we should not rule out the lab at Wuhan as a potential source from which COVID arose.

-This shift in the “consensus” can be attributed more directly to political ideation political polarization, than science.
+This shift in the “consensus” can be attributed more directly to political ideation and political polarization, than science.
 This seems to be the indictment of the article.